-Yes, there are differences in approaches between the two companies, even though they often use the same sensor and create cameras that look similar (e.g. GF-3 and E-PM1).
+Yes, there are differences in approaches between the two companies, even though they often use the same sensor and sometimes create cameras that look similar (e.g. GF-3 and E-PM1).

 Panasonic requires lenses to have image stabilization; they do not include it in most of their bodies.
 Panasonic tends towards more video capability, especially in a few models such as the GH4.
 Panasonic has the only model with fully swivel LCDs (e.g. GH4).
 Panasonic JPEG rendering has improved in recent models, but still lags state-of-the-art.
 In the US, Panasonic has been abysmal at delivering product quickly, and has minimal dealer support.